The PSA test is a blood test that measures the amount of prostate specific antigen (PSA) in your blood. It can help to diagnose prostate cancer.

 - ejaculation within the last 48 hours

-- having a digital rectal examination before the PSA blood test
+- having an examination of your prostate (digital rectal examination) before the PSA blood test

 - doing vigorous exercise within the last 48 hours